 Wendy and Gary Cremeens - Team Cremeens have been selected to walk / run the 2018 NYC Marathon on November 4, 2018!!!
 I (Gary) will be running / walking for my Mother, my Mother In-Law, and my Father In-Law, all who have died or suffer from brain injuries, with the benefiting charity being the Brain Injury Association of New York State.

 In the description below, we go over more of the details regarding some fundraising efforts; however, we know budgets are tight, and some people may still want to support our efforts and can't financially.
 We created a way for you to virtually support us via a Facebook Event called 2018 NYC Marathon Virtual Encouragers for Team Cremeens.
-Towards the bottom of the page you will see some prizes you can win depending on how much you are able to donate.

 How did this happen?
 Pure coincidence, we did not solicit any non-profits.
 New York Road Runners STRIDES Program selected Wendy, and the Brain Injury Association of New York State selected Gary.
 We were both shocked and humbled and really did not know what to do next.

 Why is it a big deal?
 Not everyone can enter this race, the marathon has a seven minute pace requirements for our age group, and lottery entries that happen for most people to be selected.
 Wendy and I were lucky to be chosen by two different non-profit organizations.

 Otherwise, we probably would never have this opportunity to run and run / walk this amazing event.
 In addition, and more importantly, we can help bring awareness to the Brain Injury Association of New York State and what they do for survivors, and others impacted.